 The National Highway Traffic Safety Administration ruled that there will be no altering FMVSS 108 to additionally warn motorists school buses are stopping to load or unload students.

-A private citizen, William Thompson III, petitioned NHTSA in 2012 to add an intermediate lamp that transitions from the amber school bus warning lights to the red stop signals that activate when the school bus is approaching the bus stop and when the doors open and the stop arm extends.
-He requested that the amber and red lights alternately flash for a period of three seconds to provide further notification to motorists that they must come to a complete stop.
+A private citizen, William Thompson III, petitioned NHTSA in 2012 to add an intermediate lamp that transitions from the amber school bus warning lights to the red stop signals that activate when the school bus is approaching the bus stop.
+Also, when the doors open and the stop arm extends.
+He requested that the amber and red lights alternately flash for a period of three seconds, to provide further notification to motorists that they must come to a complete stop.